sagamusix/TBTray/README.md

 Note: If you want to get this fixed, consider submitting a pull request - I do not have the time required to debug and fix a feature I am not using.

+There is also a second reason why the tool may sometimes not work correctly even if `mail.tabs.drawInTitlebar` is set to `false`: If Thunderbird shows a password prompt before the main window is even loaded, the tool may not work correctly.
+You should be able to work around that by restarting Thunderbird and then restart TBTray once Thunderbird's main window is visible.

 Halp, how do I quit Thunderbird?
 --------------------------------